desiFish/Smart-Aquarium-V3.1/README.md

    - Locate the generated binary file path from the error message (usually in the temporary build folder)
    ![LittleFS Binary Location](src/littleFS.jpg)
    - Access the ElegantOTA interface at `http://[ESP-IP]/update`
-   - For filesystem updates: Select "Filesystem" mode and upload the LittleFS binary (.bin)
+   - For filesystem updates: Select "LittleFS/SPIFFS" mode and upload the LittleFS binary (.bin)
    - For code updates: Select "Firmware" mode and upload the generated .bin file after compiling the sketch in Arduino IDE

 > ⚠️ **Configuration Persistence**: When updating the filesystem through OTA, all configuration data stored in LittleFS will be erased.
+This includes NTP settings, WiFi details (including static IP configuration), relay names, schedules, and any other custom settings.
 You'll need to:
 > - Rename relays
 > - Reset schedules and timers
+> - Reconfigure NTP, WiFi, and static IP settings
-> - Reconfigure any custom settings
+> - Reconfigure any other custom settings
 > This only applies to filesystem updates, not firmware updates.

+## 🗄️ Backup and Restore

+The system provides a simple backup and restore feature for your convenience:

+- **Backup:** Click the Backup button on the Settings page to save all current configuration data (including WiFi, NTP, static IP, relay names, schedules, and more) to your PC or smartphone as a single file.
+This is highly recommended before performing any software or hardware updates.

+- **Restore:** To restore, simply select your backup file using the Restore option on the Settings page.
+The system will restore everything—literally all your previous settings and configuration will be reinstated automatically.

+This makes it easy to recover your setup after updates or hardware changes, ensuring a seamless experience.

 > 📚 **Reference Guides**:
 > - [ElegantOTA Basic Usage Guide](https://randomnerdtutorials.com/esp32-ota-elegantota-arduino/)
 > - [ElegantOTA Async Configuration](https://docs.elegantota.pro/getting-started/async-mode)

 > 💡 **Tip**: After the initial wired upload, all future updates can be done wirelessly through ElegantOTA.
 This includes both code and filesystem updates.
+Just make sure to have backup.

 ## ⚠️ Important Troubleshooting